Vince Gilligan Says ‘El Camino’ Is for ‘Breaking Bad’ Fans Only; Aaron Paul Reveals Why He Returned

-If you’ve never seen Breaking Bad but you’re thinking about watching El Camino: A Breaking Bad Movie on Netflix next month, you may want to reconsider.
+If you’ve never seen Breaking Bad but you’re thinking about watching El Camino: A Breaking Bad Movie on Netflix, you may want to reconsider.
 The sequel film was made in secret, picking up after the events of the series finale with Breaking Bad creator Vince Gilligan writing and directing.
 But instead of trying to make a film that would appeal to general audiences, or include some kind of recap of the events of Breaking Bad, Gilligan decided El Camino is really only for people who have already watched and enjoyed the iconic series.

 Speaking with THR, Gilligan says he initially tried to find a way to make El Camino work for non-Breaking Bad fans, but ultimately decided it was a fool’s errand: